r-lib/fs/cran-comments.md

 * This is a new release.

 * GNU make is a SystemRequirements.
-  This is needed by the libuv dependency, it is not practical to convert this to a POSIX Makefile.
+  This is needed by the Makefile for the libuv dependency, it is not practical to convert this to a POSIX compatible Makefile.